And by Oz, I don’t mean Australia.

 Logic, too, is paramount to what you write—you know, the thing you need to have in place to hold your thoughts and words together and present them in an inspiring way to readers.

-This means proving what you are saying, or at the very least, building believability/credibility, or creating a suspension of disbelief, as may be the case for your work, depending on genre.
+This means proving what say, or at the very least, building believability/credibility, or creating a suspension of disbelief, as may be the case for your work, depending on the genre.

 Reading, listening, and learning is something a writer needs to do every single day.

-Tuning in and seeing things in a new way helps you find material and ideas all around you.
-And it plays into a writer’s natural curiosity as well.
+Tuning in and seeing things in new ways helps you find abundant materials and ideas all around you.
+Plus, it plays into a writer’s natural curiosity!

 It’s what you learn after you know it all that counts. ~John Wooden